 News and events In 'News and events' News and eventsTalks and Seminars Back to 'Physics and Astronomy' Events EPS Christmas Lecture – Professor Mark Miodownik Date08/12/2015DescriptionEverything is made of something and that stuff is changing all the time.
 In this lecture Professor Mark Miodownik, materials scientist and engineer, broadcaster and author, reveals the changes to the material world that are coming our way, from bionic people with synthetic organs to living buildings and objects that heal themselves.
 Join us at this EPS Christmas Lecture and prepare to marvel at mankind's material creativity.
-Displaying 1 to 2 of 2 See our Talks and Seminars page.
-News 90% of School of Physics and Astronomy's research outputs ranked world-leading or internationally excellent DescriptionThe School of Physics and Astronomy's performance in the Research Excellence Framework (REF), the system for assessing the quality of research in the UK higher education institutions, has highlighted that 90% of research outputs in the School were rated as world-leading or internationally excellent.
+Displaying 1 to 1 of 1 See our Talks and Seminars page.
+News Memorandum of Understanding signed with The National Physical Laboratory DescriptionThe National Physical Laboratory (NPL) has signed a Memorandum of Understanding with the University of Birmingham that will see scientists from both institutes working collaboratively to develop new and exciting research capabilities.
+This builds on the active and established strong collaboration between both institutes within the Quantum Technology (QT) space.
+'Astro-archaeological' discovery of replica solar system with Earth-sized planets from the dawn of Time DescriptionScientists led by University of Birmingham asteroseismologists have discovered a solar system with 5 Earth-sized planets dating back to the dawn of the Galaxy.
+Birmingham researchers build momentum at CERN with New Physics experiment DescriptionBirmingham Particle Physics research group successfully completed a pilot run of the NA62 experiment at test facility CERN on Monday 15 December 2014.
+The experiment is a continuation of the very successful charged and neutral program at CERN which started with NA48.
+In conversation: arts and science DescriptionCaroline Devine (our Leverhulme Artist in Residence) and Professor Bill Chaplin have taken part in a workshop co-organized by the Arts and Humanities Research Council's Cultural Value Project and Science in Culture Theme, together with the Arts@CERN project.
+"In conversation: arts and science" explores interactions between artists and scientists, with an emphasis on how collaborations could potentially influence actual practice in each of the respective disciplines.
+90% of School of Physics and Astronomy's research outputs ranked world-leading or internationally excellent DescriptionThe School of Physics and Astronomy's performance in the Research Excellence Framework (REF), the system for assessing the quality of research in the UK higher education institutions, has highlighted that 90% of research outputs in the School were rated as world-leading or internationally excellent.
 In Conversation: Exploring Art and Science Collaborations DescriptionProfessor Bill Chaplin took part in a workshop co-organized by the Arts and Humanities Research Council's Cultural Value Project and Science in Culture Theme.
 Appointment of Professor Ted Darby, Rolls-Royce, to Honorary Visiting Chair in "Nuclear Reactor Materials" DescriptionIn recognition of Ted Darby's leadership in nuclear materials and contribution to marine reactor safety the University of Birmingham has appointed him to an Honorary Visiting Chair in Nuclear Reactor Materials in the School of Metallurgy and Materials.
 Government funding will allow quantum technology industry to flourish in UK DescriptionWe are on the way to creating a UK 'Quantum Valley', which, similar to Silicon Valley in the US, will provide an ecosystem of supply chain industries, skilled workforce and educated end users in which a multi-billion-pound quantum technology industry can flourish.
 Exploiting the 'spooky effects' of quantum mechanics: physicists receive £80 million in funding DescriptionA consortium led by physicists at the University of Birmingham including the Universities of Glasgow, Nottingham, Southampton, Strathclyde and Sussex have been awarded a UK Quantum Technology Hub with a total EPSRC, University and industry contribution exceeding £80 million to translate their work in quantum sensors into technology that could help industry solve many problems.
-New Staff in Physics & Astronomy, July - October 2014 DescriptionA round-up of new Physics and Astronomy staff members March - July 2014 University of Birmingham Rocketry Society update - November 2014 DescriptionThe University of Birmingham Rocketry Society (UBRS) is the newest and most explosive EPS group yet!
-Dan Luckett, Maths student and Deputy Director-General, tells us more.
-Birmingham physicist elected UK ATLAS Physics Coordinator DescriptionDr Kostas Nikolopoulos, Birmingham Fellow in the School of Physics and Astronomy, has been elected UK ATLAS Physics coordinator.
-Proton radiotherapy: hype, fiction and a few facts DescriptionProton beam therapy (or our preferred title of proton radiotherapy), is a form of radiotherapy delivered with beams of high energy protons rather than the more usual beams of high energy x-rays (or less frequently beams of electrons).
-It is part of the general field of particle radiotherapy that includes use of particles that are heavier than protons.
-Beams of carbon ions are the main topic for clinical research around the world, although there is also interest in other particles such as helium ions.
-Positive news for the College of Engineering and Physical Sciences as University celebrates best ever performance in National Student Survey DescriptionBirmingham students are more satisfied with their teaching and learning than ever before according to The National Student Survey (NSS) – the most comprehensive measure of student satisfaction within higher education.
-The success was reflected in the College with the majority of the nine Schools seeing an increase in subject satisfaction.
-Chemistry, Physics and Astronomy and Computer Science saw outstanding results with 98% overall satisfaction.
-Displaying 31 to 40 of 119 Previous … 2 3 4 5 6 … Next .
+New Staff in Physics & Astronomy, July - October 2014 DescriptionA round-up of new Physics and Astronomy staff members March - July 2014 Displaying 31 to 40 of 123 Previous … 2 3 4 5 6 … Next .